San Francisco bid for the 2016 Summer Olympics

 San Francisco was one of the cities vying to be the official United States bid for the 2016 Summer Olympics.
 Like the Chicago and Los Angeles bids for the 2016 Summer Olympics, San Francisco and the entire San Francisco Bay Area in California touted a compact but regional-participatory focus for its bid, expressing an interest in developing planning partnerships with a large number of neighboring large cities.
 Mayor of San Francisco Gavin Newsom announced the bid on September 12, 2005.
 After failure to secure a venue for use as the main stadium, the bid was withdrawn on November 13, 2006.

 San Francisco also bid for the 2012 Summer Olympics, but came in second place to New York City during the national bidding process, making the 2016 bid their second unsuccessful bid for the Summer Olympics.
 The San Francisco 2012 bid organizers offered a concept called the "Ring of Gold" which took advantage of existing athletic venues from as far as Sacramento but revolved around four compact clusters near public transportation hubs: San Francisco; Palo Alto; San Jose and Santa Clara; Oakland and Berkeley.

-Newsom announced on July 11, 2006, that the new bid would be centered on a proposed new San Francisco 49ers stadium in the property on which Candlestick Park stands today.
+Newsom announced on July 11, 2006, that the new bid would be centered on a proposed new San Francisco 49ers stadium in the property on which Candlestick Park was home to at the time.
 At the same time, he stated that the Olympic Village would be constructed at Hunters Point and that it would be converted into affordable housing following the games.
 This new Olympic stadium would be necessary as Stanford Stadium, the originally planned venue for athletics and the ceremonies for the 2012 bid, has been replaced by a smaller football stadium.